 How to Watch 'The Offer', the hot new series about the making of 'The Godfather'

 Paramount+ is about to make you an offer you can't refuse.
 The streamer's newest miniseries, "The Offer," explores the making of the 1972 Oscar-winning mobster saga "The Godfather."
 Miles Teller stars in the new drama as Hollywood producer Albert S. Ruddy.
-"The Offer" is streaming exclusively on Paramount+ starting April 28.
+"The Offer" is now streaming exclusively on Paramount+.

 Essentials and Paramount+ are both subsidiaries of Paramount.